Ward-Hauge MS, NP

 of medicine including immunology, endocrinology, rheumatology, mitochondrial

-medicine, infectious disease, and metabolic medicine as well as the study of biomolecular nutrigenomics.
+medicine, infectious disease, and metabolic medicine as well as the study of bimolecular nutrigenomics with an emphasis on methylation.

 This culmination of study led April to specialize

-chronic fatigue syndrome and myriad autoimmune conditions.
+chronic fatigue syndrome and myriad autoimmune and neurological conditions.
 In order to successfully treat these medical problems, April has blended two decades of experience

 in conventional medicine with the evolving science of nutrigenomics, a result